browserengineering/book/book/forms.md

 ```

 For each of those `input` elements, we need to extract the `name`
-attribute and the `value` attribute, and _form-encode_ both of them.
+attribute and the `value` attribute, and _form encode_ both of them.
-Form encoding is how the name/value pairs are formatted in the HTTP
+Form encoding is how the name-value pairs are formatted in the HTTP
 `POST` request.
 Basically: name, then equal sign, then value; and
 name-value pairs are separated by ampersands: